 - What does excellence mean to you/our team?

-Could this be the way we redesign the architecture of a team/organisation?
+- Could this be the way we redesign the architecture of our team/organisation?

 I think Peter Drucker sums this up perfectly: